Français

 Background

 The Aveneau Suite was defined in the Kuujjuaq and Ungava Bay areas by Simard et al. (2013) to group whitish intrusive rocks similar in appearance to the Qurlutuq Complex migmatite leucosome.
 The unit was continued southward in the Saffray Lake (Lafrance et al., 2014) and Jeannin Lake (Charette et al., 2016) areas, and SE in the Henrietta Lake and Brisson Lake areas (Lafrance et al., 2015, 2016).
-As a result the Southeastern Churchill Province (SECP) division into lithotectonic domains (Lafrance et al., 2018), the definition of the Aveneau Suite has been revised to include only outcrops located within the Baleine Lithotectonic Domain (Lafrance et al., in preparation).
+As a result the Southeastern Churchill Province (SECP) division into lithotectonic domains (Lafrance et al., 2018), the definition of the Aveneau Suite has been revised to include only outcrops located within the Baleine Lithotectonic Domain (Lafrance et al., 2020).
 In the George and Falcoz lithotectonic domains, similar white tonalites and granites were assigned to the Guesnier and Fougeraye complexes respectively.
 The Aveneau Suite used to have two informal units, and since outcrops of this second unit were located exclusively in the George Domain, they were reassigned to the Guesnier Complex.

 Description